Azumaya algebras and canonical components

-\begin{thm} Let $K$ be a hyperbolic knot in $S^3$ whose Alexander polynomial satisfies condition $(\star)$ of Theorem \ref{thm:MainKnot}.
-Then there exists a finite set $S_K$ of rational primes such that, for any hyperbolic Dehn surgery $N$ on $K$ with trace field $k_N$, the $k_N$-quaternion algebra $A_N$ can only ramify at real places of $k_N$ and finite places lying over primes in $S_K$. \end{thm}
+\begin{thm} Let $K$ be a hyperbolic knot in $S^3$ whose Alexander polynomial satisfies condition $(\star)$ of Theorem \ref{thm:MainKnot}, and suppose that the canonical component $C_M$ has field of constants $\Q$.
+Then there exists a finite set $S_K$ of rational primes such that for any hyperbolic Dehn surgery $N$ on $K$ with trace field $k_N$, the $k_N$-quaternion algebra $A_N$ can only ramify at real places of $k_N$ and finite places of $k_N$ lying over primes in $S_K$. \end{thm}

 We now study effective upper bounds on the set $S_K$ in Theorem \ref{thm:MainDehn} using an integral version of Theorem \ref{thm:MainKnot}.
-Recall that by \cite{Lichtenbaum} (see also \cite{ChinburgMinimal} and \cite{Liu}), if $L$ is the field of constants of $\wt{C}_M$, then there is a regular projective model of $\wt{C}_M$ over the ring of integers $O_L$ of $L$.
+Recall that by \cite{Lichtenbaum} (see also \cite{ChinburgMinimal} and \cite{Liu}), there is a regular projective model of $\wt{C}_M$ over the ring of integers $O_{k}$ of ${k}$.
 Such a model need not be unique, but there are relatively minimal models.
 If $\wt{C}_M$ has positive genus, then all relatively minimal models are isomorphic.
-One can take the base change of these models to Dedekind subrings of $L$ that contain $O_L$, for example rings of $S$-integers $O_{L, S}$, in order to arrive at regular projective models over these subrings.
+One can take the base change of these models to Dedekind subrings of ${k}$ that contain $O_{k}$, for example rings of $S$-integers $O_{{k}, S}$, in order to arrive at regular projective models over these subrings.

-\begin{thm} Suppose that $A_{\wt{C}_M}$ exists for the canonical component $C_M \subset X(\Gam)$, and let $S$ be a finite set of rational primes for which the following is true:
+\begin{thm} Suppose that $A_{\wt{C}_M}$ exists for the canonical component $C_M \subset X(\Gam)_{k}$, and let $S$ be a finite set of rational primes for which the following is true: